adriangb/scikeras/README.md

         return np.mean(np.all(y == y_pred, axis=1))
 ```

-The default implementation of `_pre_process_y` for `KerasClassifier` attempts to automatically determine the type of problem using `sklearn.utils.multiclass.type_of_target`.
+The default implementation of `preprocess_y` for `KerasClassifier` attempts to automatically determine the type of problem using `sklearn.utils.multiclass.type_of_target`.
 You may need to override this method if it is unable to determine the correct type for your data.
 The default implementation is provided as a static method so that you can test it without needing to instantiate a `KerasClassifier`.

 ### Multi-input problems

 As mentioned above, `Scikit-Learn` does not support multi-input problems since `X` must be a sinlge `numpy.array`.
-However, in order to extend this functionality, the wrappers provide a `_pre_process_X` method that allows mapping a single `numpy.arary` to a list of `numpy.array` for multi-input `Keras` models.
+However, in order to extend this functionality, the wrappers provide a `preprocess_X` method that allows mapping a single `numpy.arary` to a list of `numpy.array` for multi-input `Keras` models.
 For example:

 ```python3
 class FunctionalAPIMultiInputClassifier(KerasClassifier):